woblerr/pgbackrest_exporter/README.md

       --backrest.stanza-exclude="" ...
                                  Specific stanza to exclude from collecting metrics.
 Can be specified several times.
       --backrest.backup-type=""  Specific backup type for collecting metrics.
 One of: [full, incr, diff].
+      --backrest.database-count  Exposing the number of databases in backups.
       --backrest.database-count-latest
                                  Exposing the number of databases in the latest backups.
       --backrest.verbose-wal     Enable additional labels for WAL metrics.